New Zealand has experienced a tenfold surge in interest from overseas investors and retirees looking for a safe place to live!

 - A user-pays system for business migrants;

 - A booking system to manage both, demand and the quality of managed isolation facilities.

 "We expect further easements to be announced in the near future.

-Ask Dr. Hallwass whether you qualify for a visa that will allow you to live in New Zealand: Complete our Free Assessment form and mention your interest in attending our Investor and Business Migration Webinar.
+Complete our Free Assessment form and mention your interest in attending our Investor and Business Migration Webinar.

 New Zealand’s stable economy and political system, its reputation for innovation and the ease of doing business make it an attractive place to invest.

 If you want to find out more about investing in New Zealand, contact Dr Carsten Hallwass, the Business and Investor Migration Adviser in our team.Contact Dr Hallwass